Russian middle class slowly stirred to action by economic crisis

 The Health Ministry did not respond to a request for comment.

-But for Chatskaya, the gynecologist, the small successes she has so far wrung from a system she had never questioned before have made her more optimistic about her own future at least.
+But for Chatskaya, the gynaecologist, the small successes she has so far wrung from a system she had never questioned before have made her more optimistic about her own future at least.

 "I really hope we can unite to talk about problems," she said.
 "Because then we have a bigger chance that they will listen to us."